Haghrah/PyIT2FLS/README.md

 - [ ] Speeding up the codes using Ctypes.

 ### Some notes on version 0.6.1
-- [x] Some bugs are fixed in this version.
+- [x] Some bugs have been fixed in this version.

 ### Some notes on version 0.6
 - [x] Supporting Type 1 Fuzzy Sets and Systems.